 - Individuals who receive $25,000 or more and couples who receive $32,000 or more must pay income tax on a portion of their benefits.

 In rare instances, the Appeals Council in Falls Church, Virginia goes against the judge’s decision and denies benefits that have already been awarded.
 A notice must be sent within 60 days of the judge’s decision.

 Generally, disability cases are reviewed every three years.
 Your date of review is included on your Notice of Award.

 If, through its review, the Social Security Administration determines that your disability has ceased you may appeal.
 By filing the appeal within 10 days, you will keep benefits during the appeal process.

 Regular medical visits can help ensure you continue to receive benefits.
 Don’t assume that your chronic condition means you don’t require care.

-How A Disability Attorney Can Help!
+How an Indianapolis Social Security Disability Attorney Can Help!

 As you can see, we've given you A LOT of information, and not fully understanding the Social Security Adminsitation's (SSA) process can leave a disability applicant at a disadvantage.
 It only takes one mistake for SSA to deny your claim, but you don't have to take that risk.

-Our Social Security disability lawyers are experienced, ready to answer your questions, and it's absolutely FREE.
+Our Social Security disability lawyers are experienced, and ready to answer your questions, and it's absolutely FREE.
 No matter where you are in the process, we can reveiw your status and provide advice and direction.